ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/avl-tree/lessons/001_problem_description.md

 This is a balanced AVL tree.
 Notice how the height difference between subtrees at any node is at most 1.

+## Interactive Thought Experiment 🧠

+Before proceeding, take a moment to consider:

+If we insert the values 50, 40, 30, 20, 10 in sequence into:
+1. A regular binary search tree
+2. An AVL tree

+How would the final structures differ?
+Sketch both trees on paper and consider the efficiency of searching for the value 10 in each structure.

 ## What We'll Learn 📚

 In this step-by-step guide, we'll explore:
-1. How to build an AVL tree
+1. How to build an AVL tree from scratch
 2. How to maintain balance using rotations
-3. How to perform search, insert, and delete operations
+3. How to perform search, insert, and delete operations efficiently
-4. When and why to use AVL trees
+4. When and why to use AVL trees in real-world applications

 > [!TIP]
 > As you go through this guide, try to visualize the tree structure and how it changes with each operation.
 Drawing the trees on paper can be incredibly helpful!